Schoema3/hips/README.md

   * Only needed if reactions are enabled via `-DREACTIONS_ENABLED=ON` in the CMake configuration.
 * (OPTIONAL) [SUNDIALS](https://computing.llnl.gov/projects/sundials): required only for the CVODE integrator used in reaction-enabled builds.
 * (OPTIONAL) [Doxygen](https://www.doxygen.nl/): used to build code documentation from annotated source files.
+* (OPTIONAL) [Catch2](https://github.com/catchorg/Catch2): library for unit tests.
+    * Only available if the `HIPS_BUILD_TESTS` flag is on, in which case the Catch2 library should be available of the system.

 ### Post-processing
 Post-processing of simulation data is performed using Python 3 scripts.
 We recommend Python 3.6 or higher.
 The following packages are required and can be installed via `pip`: